Why poorly controlled polls are consistently misleading

 One might surmise that pit bull advocates are merely slow readers, and therefore take more time to respond.

 Of most concern to the electronic ballot box stuffers seems to be breed-specific legislation, of any sort, which might inhibit the commerce of backyard pit bull breeders.
 This means practically all pit bull breeders, since keeping large numbers of pit bulls together in puppy mill conditions tends to present an occupational safety hazard to the puppy millers that most of them conspicuously avoid.
-Pit bulls are the breed most often impounded in mass neglect cases, as I have documented in 32 years of logging cases throughout the U.S. and Canada, except in puppy mill raids, which rarely impound any.
+Pit bulls are the breed most often impounded in mass neglect cases, as ANIMALS 24-7 has documented in 32 years of logging cases throughout the U.S. and Canada, except in puppy mill raids, which rarely impound any pit bulls.

 The nature of online polling plays into electronic ballot-box stuffing, because––with rare exceptions––online polls are not really designed to gather useful, accurate, or even vaguely representational data.
 Online polls exist to collect “hits,” which in turn expose the participants to advertising.